New Year's Eve in Sweden 2024/2025

 A person seated in a suggestive pose with a focus on their crossed legs, adorned with red high-heeled shoes and a silver anklet, against a draped white fabric and a dark background, evoking a sense of burlesque or performance art.

-A Night of Glamour at Fraulein Frauke’s Crystal Masquerade Ball
+A Night of Glamour at Fraulein Frauke’s La Mascerade New Year’s Eve Ball

-Fraulein Frauke Presents Crystal Masquerade Ball is a New Year’s Eve event with burlesque, cabaret, and drag performances at Nalen Ballroom in central Stockholm.
+Fraulein Frauke Presents La Mascerade Ball New Year’s Eve Ball is an event with burlesque, cabaret, and drag performances at Nalen Ballroom in central Stockholm.
 The experience can include dinner at 6:00 pm, with a vegetarian option available, or just the show with entry at 10:00 pm.
 Students and unemployed people can get a modest discount on show tickets too.
 There’s a dress code that can include elaborate themed costumes, but at minimum requires formalwear.

 A festive table setting featuring an elegant wine glass alongside a decorative glass with 'cheers' written on it, amidst soft bokeh lighting and holiday ornaments, creating an inviting and celebratory ambiance.